tianjiqx/Readings/reading_list/paper_reading_list.md

 - [x] Bigtable: A Distributed Storage System for Structured Data
 - [ ] Anna: A KVS For Any Scale
 - [ ] Eliminating Boundaries in Cloud Storage with Anna
-- [x] Delta Lake : High-Performance ACID Table Storage over Cloud Object Stores
-- [ ] AnalyticDB: Real-time OLAP database system at Alibaba Cloud
+- [x] AnalyticDB: Real-time OLAP database system at Alibaba Cloud
 - [ ] Cloud native database systems at Alibaba: Opportunities and challenges
 - [ ] Large-scale incremental processing using distributed transactions and notifications
 - [ ] Multi-model Databases: A new journey to handle the variety of data
 - [x] TiDB: A Raft-based HTAP Database
 - [x] Spark SQL: Relational Data Processing in Spark
-- [x] Delta Lake : High-Performance ACID Table Storage over Cloud Object Stores
-- [x] Lakehouse: A New Generation of Open Platforms that Unify Data Warehousing and Advanced Analytics
-- [ ] Cloud native database systems at Alibaba: Opportunities and challenges
+- [x] Cloud native database systems at Alibaba: Opportunities and challenges
 - [ ] Multi-model Databases: A new journey to handle the variety of data